-- 4.56 The Croxton Character Appraisal was carried out using a formal survey process adapted from the Planning Aid in England Character Assessment Document Template and Historic England Guidance (See Appendix D).
+- 4.54 The Croxton Character Appraisal was carried out using a formal survey process adapted from the Planning Aid in England Character Assessment Document Template and Historic England Guidance (See Appendix D).
 The linear nature of Croxton Village and its compactness lent itself to one distinct character area based on the historic core of The Street with some later additions.
 The Survey team looked at the prevalent materials of flint, with slate and pantiled roofs and noted the compactness of the central core of the village with dwellings on small plots.
 Travelling out from the centre the houses become larger, in larger plots and sit further away from the road.
 The majority of the buildings, (listed and unlisted) except for the Vicarage, are in good condition.
 There are few undeveloped or open spaces within the built-up area of the village although there are three identified green spaces, the play area, the churchyard and a small area at the entrance to High Tree Close.
-None of which are considered to be under threat from development or other threat that might undermine their character. - 4.57 The survey has identified a number of buildings that are considered to have value to the community in terms of their historic, environmental, cultural or community contribution to the character of the village, and which are not currently designated heritage assets.
+None of which are considered to be under threat from development or other threat that might undermine their character.
+Policy JNP11 captures key elements of this work and offers support to schemes which incorporate the same distinctive materials and detailing in their designs.
+It operates in a complementary fashion to the more general Policy JNP1. - 4.55 The survey has identified a number of buildings that are considered to have value to the community in terms of their historic, environmental, cultural or community contribution to the character of the village, and which are not currently designated heritage assets.
 None feature on the national list, however, it is felt that there is merit in pressing Breckland Council to consider the production of a Local List for Croxton using the character appraisal work as justification, to ensure their retention and longevity and to give them "designated heritage asset" protection as Locally Listed Buildings in the longer term.
-The policy identifies them as non-designated heritage assets in recognition of the contribution to the value to the overall character of the area that they make. - 4.58 The non-designated heritage assets are shown below, and the prevalent use of flint can be seen in the Methodist Chapel, the former Shop (Cynthia Della Hoy Trust Properties), the School House, The Old Bell House and Hill Rise Cottages, with pantiles and slate also common.
+The policy identifies them as non-designated heritage assets in recognition of the contribution to the value to the overall character of the area that they make. - 4.56 The non-designated heritage assets are shown below, and the prevalent use of flint can be seen in the Methodist Chapel, the former Shop (Cynthia Della Hoy Trust Properties), the School House, The Old Bell House and Hill Rise Cottages, with pantiles and slate also common.
+The final part of the policy relates a series of non-designated heritage assets to Policy JNP5.